 Containers

-Docker revolutionizes application deployment by solving the "it works on my machine" problem.
-Containers package applications with all their dependencies into lightweight, portable units that run identically across development, testing, and production environments.
+Docker solves the “it works on my machine” problem by packaging applications with all their dependencies into lightweight, portable units that run identically across development, testing, and production.

 Why Learn Docker?